The Healing Power of Shockwave Therapy

 Patient may continue with strengthening exercises, but do not increase load for the first 48 hours post treatment (due to pain inhibition effect), and the risk of potential overload of the tendon.

-Ice is not recommended.
-If there is pain post treatment, use for 2-4 min maximum.
+Ice is not recommended, if there is pain post treatment, use for 2-4 min maximum.

 If patient is not undertaking a loading program (isometric, concentric, eccentric), recommend commencing gradual loading from session 2-3.

-The patient may experience post treatment flare; treat again once flare has settled.
-This is very uncommon in our experience.
+The patient may experience post treatment flare; treat again once flare has settled; this is very uncommon in our experience.

 Sound wave shape with different amplitude.
 Continuous one line drawing.
 Vector illustration.